RenjiSann/chip8rs/README.md

 A small chip8 emulator written in Rust.

-I mainly used this [guide](https://tobiasvl.github.io/blog/write-a-chip-8-emulator/).

-I also got inspiration from [this implementation](https://github.com/Clotildelevou/CHIP8-emulator).
+In order to train myself with traits and because I didn't want to create a graphical interface from the beginning, I first made a structure responsible for writing the screen out in the terminal.
+Then I used SDL2 to create a graphical window.

 ## TODO

-- [ ] Implement a graphical interface instead of ascii drawing
+- [x] Implement a graphical interface instead of ascii drawing
 - [ ] Handling inputs
 - [ ] Handling timers
 - [ ] Handling sound
-- [ ] Debug info printing
+- [x] Debug info printing

 I also try to organize my code as well as possible, to learn how the module and crates system works.

+## What I learnt from this project

+- Rust module system.
+Especially I understood the difference between `use` and `mod`.
+- Rust bindings to SDL2 library.
+- Rust traits and generics.

+## Sources

+If you are interested in making your own chip8 implementation, here is the  [guide](https://tobiasvl.github.io/blog/write-a-chip-8-emulator/) I used.

+I also got inspiration from [this implementation](https://github.com/Clotildelevou/CHIP8-emulator).